decentraland/adr/docs/ADR-72-ab-testing.md

 )
 ```

-Finally you define your success metric and send attach the `featureFlags` prop to it.
+Finally you define your success metric (and time frame), this way the data team (or any other) will be abel to generate a dashboard to measure the success (or not) of your test.

+Additionally you can send all features in your others events, this way you can create more dashboards and filter only for events generated during your A/B testings

 ```ts
 analytics.track(